vblagoje/pr-auto/README.md

 ### 4) Can we skip PR text generation altogether when opening a PR?

 Absolutely, to skip PR text generation, simply include the word "skip" in a comment tagged to your bot.
-For example, you can comment `@auto-pr-bot skip` in the main PR description text area.
+For example, you can comment `@pr-auto-bot skip` in the main PR description text area.
 This feature allows you to bypass the automatic generation when you already have a specific description in mind or when it's not needed.

 ### 5) Can I experiment with other LLMs and LLM platforms?

-Yes, the Auto PR is designed to be flexible with various LLM providers such as fireworks.ai, together.xyz, anyscale, octoai, etc. You can specify different LLMs and providers by setting the `openai_base_url` and `generation_model` inputs in your workflow.
+Yes, the PR Auto is designed to be flexible with various LLM providers such as fireworks.ai, together.xyz, anyscale, octoai, etc. You can specify different LLMs and providers by setting the `openai_base_url` and `generation_model` inputs in your workflow.
 This allows you to experiment with different language models and platforms to find the one that best fits your needs and preferences for PR text generation.